veeraganeshv/aws-ccp-notes/3.EC2/EC2 Hands on.md

 # EC2: Deploy a static website
   - Search for EC2 in search box, Open EC2 service.
-  - Create New Instance > Give a name to the instance >  Set Free tier settings
+  - Create New Instance > Give a name to the instance > Choose Free Tier OS ex: Amazon Linux (Default> >  Set Free tier settings